 Stephen Crain has spent his career advocating for clients in high-stake and complex commercial disputes in the United States and internationally.
-He is the chair of the firm’s litigation section and has served three terms on the firm’s management committee.
+He is the chair of the firm’s litigation section and serves on the firm’s management committee.

 Stephen’s practice largely focuses on energy, securities, and construction.
-His diverse energy practice ranges from oil and gas royalty class actions to trading disputes (including ISDA and NAESB based disputes) to claims in adversary proceedings.
-In securities matters, Stephen represents officers, directors, and corporations in class actions and has successfully defeated multiple injunctions sought to prevent mergers.
+His diverse energy practice ranges from oil and gas royalty class actions to power trading disputes to claims involving carbon capture credits.
+In securities matters, Stephen represents officers, directors, and corporations and has successfully defeated multiple injunctions sought to prevent mergers.
 Stephen also represents owners in large-scale construction disputes.

-Stephen has appeared in courts throughout the United States and has handled domestic and international arbitrations under every significant arbitration regime.
-Additionally, in the last two years, Stephen has argued appeals before the Fifth Circuit, the Third Circuit, the Federal Circuit, and Texas state appellate courts.
+Stephen has appeared and tried cases in courts throughout the United States and has handled domestic and international arbitrations under every significant arbitration regime.
+In the last two years, Stephen has argued appeals before the Fifth Circuit, the Third Circuit, and the Texas Supreme Court.

 Recent Notable Matters